 When we were preparing to write our book, Weeding Out Wheat, we were asked by many people: “I don’t get it.
 Wheat has been cultivated and consumed for centuries.
 It was a staple of life for men and women living in Biblical times and is part of many ancient cultures.
 How could wheat be bad for you?”
-Part of the the answer to that question is looking at how modern wheat is different than biblical wheat?”
+Part of the the answer to that question is looking at how modern wheat is different than biblical wheat.

 What often drives this question is a natural and good desire to be connected to the past: wanting to live the way our ancestors lived, wanting to pass on our culinary heritage, or wanting to eat a “Biblical diet.”

 By the way, if you are looking for gluten-free resources, make sure to check out our Everything Gluten Free resource page!

 1. Modern wheat has more gluten proteins.